prismarin-network/toost-cloud/backend/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-_If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/

+## Content
+- File upload / download
+- JWT Authentication
+- Sync. between devices
+- RESTful API

 ## Running the application in dev mode